acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w7/Activity 7 Linked-lists.md

     Node* next;              // a pointer that tells us where the next node is };

-// create a global pointer called "head" to track the first node in the list
+// create a  pointer called "head" to track the first node in the list
 // right now, the list is empty, so head points to nothing (NULL) Node* head = NULL;

-// this function inserts a new node at the *beginning* of the linked list void insertAtStart(int value) {
+// this function inserts a new node at the beginning of the linked list void insertAtStart(int value) {

     Node* newNode = new Node;    // dynamically create a new node on the heap